 - Inform stakeholders of the outcomes of the Business Case and associated technical studies undertaken

 - Maintain the project as a strategic priority for Council and continue to seek opportunities for external funding

-Following the successful hosting of a mid-season NRL game, between the Gold Coast Titans and Manly Sea Eagles, back in April 2019 Council’s intentions to upgrade Marley Brown Oval were announced.
-With tickets selling out quickly it was apparent that Gladstone could easily attract many more than the current venue's 5,200-person capacity.
+Following the successful hosting of a mid-season NRL game in April 2018, Council announced intentions to investigate options to upgrade Marley Brown Oval.
+With the event quickly selling out, it became clear that Gladstone has the potential to attract more than the current venue's 5,200-person capacity.